sarah-n-wright/Network_Evaluation_Tools/ExampleUsage/IP_InteractionPrediction.README.md

 * For MPS: `mps_dir` - Directory containing `topological_feature_extractor`
 * For parallel: full path to `parallel` executable

-All example code below is intended to be run from the base directory of `Network_Evaluation_Tools/`
+All example code below is intended to be run from the base directory of `Network_Evaluation_Tools/`.
+All pyhton scripts should be installed automatically in bin/ after installaion via PyPi

 ## Step 1: Create cross-validation folds
 Create 10 folds from the largest connected component of a network, where 10% of the interactions are removed for each fold.